Hostel (2005 film): Critical response

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 59% based on 109 reviews and an average rating of 6.1/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 60% based on 109 reviews and an average rating of 6.1/10.
 The site's critics consensus reads, "Featuring lots of guts and gore, Hostel is a wildly entertaining corpse-filled journey—assuming one is entertained by corpses, guts, and gore, that is."
-On Metacritic, the film had a weighted average score of 55 out of 100 based on 21 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C–" on an A+ to F scale.
+On Metacritic, the film had a weighted average score of 55 out of 100 based on 21 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Entertainment Weekly's film critic Owen Gleiberman commended the film's creativity, saying "You may or may not believe that slavering redneck psychos, of the kind who leer through Rob Zombie's The Devil's Rejects, can be found in the Southwest, but it's all too easy to envision this sort of depravity in the former Soviet bloc, the crack-up of which has produced a brutal marketplace of capitalistic fiendishness.
 The torture scenes in Hostel (snipped toes, sliced ankles, pulled eyeballs) are not, in essence, much different from the surgical terrors in the Saw films, only Roth, by presenting his characters as victims of the same world of flesh-for-fantasy they were grooving on in the first place, digs deep into the nightmare of a society ruled by the profit of illicit desire."

-German film historian Florian Evers pointed out the Holocaust imagery behind Hostels horror iconography, connecting Roth's film to the Nazi exploitation genre.
+Jean-François Rauger, a film critic for Le Monde, a French newspaper, and programmer of the Cinémathèque Française, listed Hostel as the best American film of 2006, calling it an example of modern consumerism.